Mehra Golshan: Research

-Golshan has authored more than 150 peer-reviewed publications and has served as principal investigator for a number of clinical trials, including early-phase and Phase III studies.
+Dr. Golshan has authored more than 150 peer-reviewed publications and has served as principal investigator for a number of clinical trials, including early-phase and Phase III studies.
 His research focuses on reducing the need for additional surgical procedures in breast cancer treatment and has received support from the National Institutes of Health and the Breast Cancer Research Foundation.

 He has investigated the use of intraoperative imaging and molecular tools, including magnetic resonance imaging (MRI) and mass spectrometry, to improve surgical accuracy and outcome.

-Golshan has been featured on ABC news, CNN, and The New York Times on topics ranging from prophylactic mastectomies to breast screening guidelines.
-He has also written articles for Time Magazine on early breast cancer treatment.
+Dr. Golshan has been featured on ABC News, CNN, and The New York Times on topics ranging from prophylactic mastectomies to breast screening guidelines.
+He has also written articles for Time on early breast cancer treatment.